learnpoint/piko/README.md

 ## Using markdown

-You can write you pages in markdown.
+You can write your pages in markdown.
 Piko uses [Marked](https://github.com/markedjs/marked) to parse your markdown into html.

 Snippets can be used in markdown pages just as in html pages: